fromano88/MaranStable/README.md

 The supplementary material is stored in the "docs" folder and contains:

    1) "benchmarks.pdf":
-      In this file several test cases for verification and validation are explained, as well as a grid convergence study that demonstrating the accuracy of the software.
+      In this file several test cases for verification and validation are explained, as well as a grid convergence study demonstrating the accuracy of the software.

    2) "discretization.pdf":
-      Explains discretization of the differential equations and the numerical methods and used to solve the discretized equations.
+      Explains discretization of the differential equations and the numerical methods used to solve the discretized equations.

    3) "flowchart.pdf":
       Provides an overview on the main elements of MaranStable.